-I’m sure most people have been down that end, either heading to the cinema to watch Shrek 3 or scooting round to Birdcage on a Wednesday night to get sloshed on cheap vodka and dance to the Vengaboys.
+I’m sure most people have been down that end, either heading to the cinema to watch Shrek 3 or scooting round to Walkabout on a Wednesday night to get sloshed on cheap vodka and dance to the Vengaboys.

 The shop itself is one of those oddities that make living in any city a rather interesting experience.
 It’s basically a safe shop that time forgot, one that is seemingly never open, has no customers and hasn’t had a lick of paint in about 50 years.

 As someone who has been frequenting the city centre for around 20 years, I have so many questions regarding this place that I thought it best to do some investigating to try and uncover what is going on.

 Is the shop even still in business?
 Who owns it?
 Why hasn’t it been bought and turned into a kebab shop like everywhere else near there?
 Is it being used as a front for the mafia?
 So.
 Many.
 Questions.